 The music we hear blasting through our speakers on a Sunday morning or through the privacy of our headphones has to go through a long journey until it reaches us.

 People often forget that mixing and mastering is an important part of this journey and how much work and time goes into songs, and albums until the final product is released.

-This, of course, won’t come as a surprise to a professional in the music industry but if you are new to mixing and mastering then you mightn’t have a good idea about the time you will need to complete your current work in progress.
+This, of course, won’t come as a surprise to a professional in the music industry who already knows that mixing and mastering is a required step but if you are new to mixing and mastering then you mightn’t have a good idea about the time you will need to complete your current work in progress.

 So, how long does it take to mix and master?

 The mixing time of a song can last from a few hours to several days, this depends on the size and complexity of the project.
 The mastering process can last half an hour to two, and it will heavily rely on the quality of the mix and the skills of the mix and audio engineer.

 If you want to learn more about the process of mixing and mastering a beat, a track, or the whole album, and how you can do it faster then keep on reading!